kyma-project/kyma/docs/kyma/12-11-expose-function.md

 EOF
 ```

-2. Check if the API Rule was created and has the `OK` status:
+2. Check if the APIRule was created and has the `OK` status:

 ```bash
 kubectl get apirules orders-function -n orders-service -o=jsonpath='{.status.APIRuleStatus.code}'